mwrites/raydium-puppet/README.md

 ### RPC
 I highly recommend you to use a paid RPC to get stable results with the tests, you can get a free tier with [helius](https://www.helius.dev/pricing).
+Then modify and copy `.env.template` to `.env` and fill in your cluster urls.

 ### Rust Client Tests
 ```